OGKevin/ComBunqWebApp/README.md

-1. In the folder [templates](../master/templates/) u will find HTML documnets.
+1. In the folder [templates](../master/templates/) you will find HTML documents.
 These templates are used to render the front end.
 In some of these files there might be wierd markings like:

     ```html